DiamivaeBro/YARBS/README.md

 How to install?

-Download latest kernel form releases (boot.img for stock,AnyKernel3 for custom roms)
+Download latest kernel form releases (boot.img for stock, AnyKernel3 for custom roms)

 1. For stock ROM